GermanCoding/WallboxUI/README.md

         HEALTHCHECK_URL=<my monitoring URL>
         ```

-      The docker compose also spins up a postgres db.
+      The docker compose file also spins up a postgres db.
 Configure (at least) its database name and password (default user
       is postgres).
       Refer to the official postgres docker image documentation for more information.